MARQUEZ93/Coinface/README.md

 # [Coinface](http://www.thecoinface.com)

 Coinface is a full stack single page app inspired by [Coinbase](https://www.coinbase.com/).
 A user can buy, sell & transfer cryptocurrencies with virtual cash.
-Coinface is the ideal risk-free environment to measure oneself before trading real capital on site such as Coinbase.
+Coinface is a risk-free environment for someone to fully bathe in their Bitcoin FOMO.

 <p align="center"><img src="https://i.imgur.com/XrksXQl.png" width="800px" /></p>